Chungus1310/ChunRP/README.md

 ### 🔧 Configuration

 1. **Set up API Keys** - Click the settings gear ⚙️ and add your API keys
+2. **Configure Memory System** - Set up reranking provider and embedding preferences
-2. **Create Your First Character** - Click "Create Character" and fill in the details
+3. **Create Your First Character** - Click "Create Character" and fill in the details
-3. **Start Chatting** - Select your character and begin your adventure!
+4. **Start Chatting** - Select your character and begin your adventure!

 ---